noelboss/PageQueryBoss/README.md

 ### Manually

-Download the files from github or the processwire repository: https://modules.processwire.com
+Download the files from github or the ProcessWire repository: https://modules.processwire.com/modules/page-query-builder/

 1. Copy all of the files for this module into /site/modules/PageQueryBuilder/
 2. Go to “Modules > Refresh” in your admin, and then click “install” for the this module.